Analysis of the Relationship between the Level of Community Participation and the Effectiveness of Adaptive Governance in the Coastal Area of Cebu

 Abstract

-Purpose: This study aims to explore the relationship between community participation and the effectiveness of adaptive governance in the coastal areas of Cebu, Philippines.
-It seeks to identify factors influencing participation and evaluate the governance models that contribute to sustainable resource management in these vulnerable regions.
+Purpose: This study aims to analyze the relationship between community participation and the effectiveness of adaptive governance in the coastal areas of Cebu, Philippines, with a focus on socio-demographic, institutional, and socio-economic factors influencing engagement.

 References